rugk/offline-qr-code/CONTRIBUTING.md

 If you use Visual Studio Code, you can use [the Firefox debugger](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) to run it.
 Follow the instructions there, and start it with `F5`.

+If you have made your changes, please ensure that the unit tests still run.
+See [the secon on unit tests] for the (easy) way to run them.

 ### Coding guidelines

 As for simple indentation issues, please refer to the [editorconfig file](.editorconfig).
 Just use a [plugin](http://editorconfig.org/#download), if needed, for your editor.